tpage99/wcpartners/src/pages/resources/community-events.md

 ## June 2020

+### Community COVID-19 Sampling Events

+June 4th and June 5th from 7:00am to 7:00pm

+**Location:**
+Ozark Empire Fairgrounds
+3001 N Grant Ave
+Springfield, MO 65803

+Any Missouri residents who wish to be tested with a nasal swab to see if they have an active COVID-19 infection can do so at the specified sites in each region at no cost to the individual.
+Missouri residency is the only requirement; individuals do not have to live in the county in which they are tested, and they do not have to be experiencing symptoms.

+To pre-register go online: https://health.mo.gov/communitytest or call [(877) 435-8411](tel:8774358411).

+See DMH announcement here: https://dmh.mo.gov/media/pdf/community-covid-19-sampling-events-be-conducted-throughout-missouri

 ### Educating All Learners Alliance

 Calendar of events and webinars for Educating All Learners Alliance available here: https://www.educatingalllearners.org/events-and-webinars